 These are just two potential user journeys, but there are plenty more possibilities.
 Defining user flows is the best way of anticipating the user’s actions in order to provide better usability and an all-round better user experience.

-The purpose of mobile app user flow
+The purpose of a user flow

 In web and mobile app design, the user flow is the how the user will move through the content – text, images, audio and video – in your web or mobile app.
 Designing user flows can help you to prioritize content requirements, in terms of what the user is trying to accomplish and how to get them to the right place in order to achieve this in the most efficient way possible.
 This includes highlighting potential barriers in the navigation flow as well as finding the quickest and least painful route to complete an intended action.